threefoldtech/grid3_client_ts/docs/server.md

 ## Usage

 This is an example of getting a twin.
-Put the following content in a file `test_twin.ts` in this repo home directory
+Put the following content in a file `test_twin.ts`

 ```ts
 import { MessageBusClient } from "ts-rmb-redis-client"